 Jim is an Engagement Manager in McKinsey’s Houston office.
 Since joining McKinsey in 2014, Jim has served a variety of healthcare providers and private equity firms on strategy and finance topics.
 Prior to joining McKinsey, Jim was a resident in the Integrated Plastic Surgery program at Baylor College of Medicine, where he also completed the Medical Scientist Training Program (MD/PhD).
 Jim earned his PhD in Bioengineering at Rice University, focusing on craniofacial tissue engineering.
 A Houston native, Jim, his wife, and their three children reside near the medical center.

 Bain & Company

 Gayatri (GG) is a consultant in Bain’s Houston office.
 Her background and experiences include but are not limited to Operations Management, Customer Relationship Management (CRM), Commercial Due Diligence and Business Transformation.
-Prior to joining Bain & Company in 2015, GG completed his MBA at Northwestern University – Kellogg School of Management, with focus on Finance and Marketing, and her Bachelor’s degree in Economics and Management at Singapore Institute of Management (SIM).
+Prior to joining Bain & Company in 2015, GG completed her MBA at Northwestern University – Kellogg School of Management, with focus on Finance and Marketing, and her Bachelor’s degree in Economics and Management at Singapore Institute of Management (SIM).